Cetis/hear/index.md

-The HEAR is a means for recording student achievement in higher education (HE) and is intended to provide more detailed information about a student‚Äôs learning and achievement than the traditional degree classification system.
+The HEAR is a means for recording student achievement in higher education (HE) and is intended to provide more detailed information about a student's learning and achievement than the traditional degree classification system.
 It will be issued to students on graduation and will include and extend the existing record of academic achievement - the academic transcript - and the European Diploma Supplement.